jsdealy/latin/miscellae/guideToLatinConversation.md

 The wine is drawn, we
 must drink it.

-He is a dangerous per-
+He is a dangerous person.
-son.

 To kill two birds with
 one stone.